wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ```

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
-### Extract final fasta files and log files, and copy them to a separate directory
+### For this script to work, lines 14 and 33 MUST be modified by the user
-1. In the shell script below, modify the path "./${mitobim_results}/iteration[DIGIT OF LAST ITERATION]/*_noIUPAC.fasta ./mitobim_final_contigs" by including a digit for "DIGIT OF LAST ITERATION".
-This digit is found in the directory name of the last interation of MITObim that contains the final contig.
+1. In line 14 the shell script below, modify the path "./${mitobim_results}/iteration[DIGIT OF LAST ITERATION]/*_noIUPAC.fasta ./mitobim_final_contigs" by including a digit for "DIGIT OF LAST ITERATION".
+This digit corresponds to the total number of iterations run (usually 4 or 5 for nuclear ribosomal genes).

+2. In line 33 of the script, modfy the awk command text "FASTA_NAME_OF_SEED" with the name of the seed used for the MITObim run.
+This is simply the name after the ">" of the fasta file used for the seed.
+If there are spaces in the name, just use the text up to the first space.

-2. Save the script as "copy_mitobim_results.sh" and run the shell script (sh copy_mitobim_results.sh) in the same directory as the [sample_mitobim] directories from the output of MITObim from step 2.
+3. Save the script as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the same directory as the "[sample]_mitobim" directories from the output of MITObim from part 2.
 Explanations of the script steps are given in the text of the script.

-3. Final fasta files and log files will be copied to a directory called "mitobim_final_contigs"
+4. Final renamed contigs files and log files will be copied to a directory called "mitobim_logs_and_final_contigs"

 ```
 #!/bin/sh

 # Creates a directory named mitobim_final_contigs
-mkdir mitobim_final_contigs
+mkdir mitobim_final_contigs_temp

 # Iterates over files/directories with names ending in _mitobim in the current directory
 for mitobim_results in ./*_mitobim